faust64/highwaytohell/README.md

       --disablednssec	disables DNSSEC on domain
       --enablednssec	enables DNSSEC on domain
       --getdsrecords	fetches DS records for domain

+    options specitic to contacts:
+      --contacttype     contact type, smtp or sms, defaults to smtp -T, --target	email or phone number

     options specific to health checks:
       --checkid		defines healthcheck to edit or remove